Dent County, Missouri: Industry

 Salem led the world in the production and shipping of railroad ties for a time.
 While the early lumber companies cut the vast Ozark pine forests, timber has remained a major asset, with white oak staves for barrels, oak flooring, pallets, charcoal briquettes and lumber.
-The Bunker-Cul1er Lumber Co. in Bunker was one of the area's biggest industries, and like the mines which hauled wood for the kilns from a large area, Bunker-Cul1er used rails to bring in logs.
+The Bunker-Culler Lumber Co. in Bunker was one of the area's biggest industries, and like the mines which hauled wood for the kilns from a large area, Bunker-Culler used rails to bring in logs.

 Dent County has had its ups and downs economically, but is proud of its record of having five banks during the Great Depression without a failure.
 The Great Depression years brought many changes.
 The Civilian Conservation Corps (CCC) brought young men to the area, many of whom stayed.
 There were CCC camps at Boss and Indian Trail.
 In the 13503 acre of the Indian Trail Conservation Area, crews built most of the area's 55 mi of access roads.
 The Conservation Department purchased much of the cut-over land for $2.50/acre.

 Dent County's skilled labor force made needlework industries a natural.
 Ely & Walker's four-story factory (now the Fourth Street Mall) was the first.
 After World War II the Industrial Building Corporation raised funds for the International Shoe Factory.
 Other factories followed, including Salem Sportswear, Barad Lingerie, Paramount Cap and Hagale.
 Today, foreign competition has all but wiped out the local needlework industry.

 After World War II and through the 1950s, 60s and 70s, Dent County underwent changes.
 There were 60 one-room schools in 1950 and consolidation reduced this number to five districts/plus high schools in Salem and Bunker.
 Roads were built and improved.
 Salem Memorial District Hospital was built and became a major industry and health provider.